codihuston/gairos/README.md

     1. Record these in your `.env-development` where appropriate
         1. IMPORANT: callback urls must match here and in the server

+Lastly, as an attempt to approve developer experience, you can either set `DB_SYNC_WITH_SEQUELIZE` to `true` or `false`.

+`Note:` This option will be set forcibly to `false` if the `NODE_ENV` matches `*prod*`

+1. If `true`:
+    1. When the server boots up the database will be completely emptied, and the seeders will be executed to populate the database with any default rows `FOR NON-PRODUCTION ENVIRONMENTS ONLY`
+1. If `false`:
+    1. The tables should still be automatically created, and they `WILL NOT` be truncated, nor will the seeders be ran
+        1. You can run the seeders manually in the commandline yourself
+    1. `NOTE:` if you make changes to a `model definition`, the change `WILL NOT` be reflected in the database unless you either:
+        1. Set this option to `true`, or...
+        1. Delete the existing table yourself and restart the server

 #### Database Setup
 The database must be running in order for the server to start.